Need to Cancel Your Trip? Why Trip Cancellation Insurance is Important

 Your Travel Agent May Be Able To Help

-Meet with your travel agent and have them contact the tour company to get a better understanding about what their policy is regarding these types of situations.
+Contact your travel agent and have them contact the tour company to get a better understanding about what their policy is regarding these types of situations.
 Your travel agent can discuss with the tour operator how it has historically handled these types of situations and what options, if any, they provide to their customers.

 Research & Discuss the Tour Company’s Cancellation Policy